jimdigriz/debian-orangepi-zero/README.md

  * test IPv6 and IPv4 auto-configuration of wifi and ethernet networking
  * test the watchdog
  * create a networking watchdog too as apparently the wifi driver is awful
+ * clean up old logs and leaked bits form the build
+ * root resize seems to trigger a reboot (which fails)
+ * need to include `fsck.ext4` in first initramfs build; fix up the `RESUME`, filesystem detection, etc in there

 ## Related Links